vectordotdev/vector/docs/USER_EXPERIENCE_DESIGN.md

 When encoding logs for sinks, fields indicated by `log_schema` keys should be mapped to where the destination expects to find them in the encoded payloads.
-For example, if the sink requires a "hostname", it should fetch it from the log event using `log_schema.host_key` and place it in the encoded payload where the "hostname" is expected.
+For example, if the sink requires a "hostname", it should fetch it from the log event using `LogEvent#host_path` to fetch the value from the appropriate field and place it in the encoded payload where the "hostname" is expected.

 ## Adherence